What is The Quality in Careers Standard?

 The copyright to the Standard is owned by the Quality in Careers Consortium which is governed by an independent and authoritative Consortium Board.

-To gain the national Quality in Careers Standard, you must provide sufficient current evidence to demonstrate that you meet all the national quality assessment criteria in your overall CEIAG provision.
+To gain the national Standard, learning providers must provide sufficient current evidence to demonstrate that they meet all the national quality assessment criteria in their overall CEIAG provision.

 The Consortium has appointed a number of Licensed Awarding Bodies to act on its behalf across the country (throughout England – and some also offer services in Northern Ireland, the Isle of Man, and the Channel Islands).

-Licensed Awarding Bodies are authorised by the Consortium Board to award the Quality in Careers Standard; some operate nationally, others are more regionally/locally based.
-Licensed Awarding Bodies may award the Quality in Careers Standard for a set period which may be for up to 3 years (to be determined by the Licensed Awarding Body).
+Licensed Awarding Bodies are authorised by the Consortium Board to award the Standard; some operate nationally, others are more regionally/locally based.
+Licensed Awarding Bodies may award the Standard for a set period which may be for up to 3 years (to be determined by the Licensed Awarding Body).

 Learning providers are free to choose from the current list of Licensed Awarding Bodies as provided here on our dedicated Quality in Careers website.